davidolaniran/Summative-P2-Obaloluwa-Olaniran/README.md

 ### In this project, I worked together with a partner to build a REST API to manage inventory for a bookstore.
 Also provided support for querying with GraphQL.

+### Partner: Ayoub Osman worked on the ControllerTests(AuthorControllerTests, BookControllerTests, PublisherControllerTests)
 ### App Walk-though

 Youtube link of the Application Walk-though: https://www.youtube.com/watch?v=Zvn3Ec3ClcY